More than 700 pilgrims die in crush in worst haj disaster for 25 years

 More than 100,000 police and thousands of video cameras are also deployed to allow groups to be dispersed before they reach dangerous levels of density.

-(Additional reporting by Omar Fahmy in Cairo, Bozorgmehr Sharafedin in Dubai, Michelle Nichols in New York, Will Dunham and Jeff Mason in Washington and Fergus Jensen in Jakarta; Writing by Sami Aboudi and Angus McDowall; Editing by Dominic Evans and Alex Richardson)
+(Additional reporting by Omar Fahmy in Cairo, Bozorgmehr Sharafedin in Dubai, Michelle Nichols in New York and Jeff Mason in Washington; Writing by Sami Aboudi and Angus McDowall; Editing by Dominic Evans, William Maclean and Raissa Kasolowsky)